Hotel Sofitel Tokyo

-Hotel Sofitel was a late work of Japanese architect Kiyonori Kikutake (66 years old, when the building was conceived), best known for his own pre-metabolist house (Sky House), and Edo-Tokyo Museum(1993).
-Hotel Sofitel building resembled some metabolist ideas (as Joint Core, capsules, modularity, and - theoretically - the possibility of replacement of its parts).
-The building shows a direct similarity to Kiyonori Kikutake's earlier theoretical project "Tree-shaped Community" from 1968.
-However, this project consisted of a group of towers cross-shaped in the plan, it shows also a similarity to other metabolists projects (Nakagin Capsule Tower by Kisho Kurokawa, Shizuoka Press and Broadcasting Tower by Kenzo Tange).
+Hotel Sofitel was a late work of Japanese architect Kiyonori Kikutake (then 66 years old when the building was conceived), best known for his own pre-metabolist house (Sky House) and the Edo-Tokyo Museum (1993).
+The Hotel Sofitel building resembled some metabolist ideas (as Joint Core, capsules, modularity and the theoretical possibility of replacement of its parts).
+The building shows a direct similarity to Kikutake's earlier theoretical project "Tree-shaped Community" from 1968.
+However, this project consisted of a group of towers cross-shaped in the plan, and also shows a similarity to other metabolists projects such as the Nakagin Capsule Tower by Kisho Kurokawa and the Shizuoka Press and Broadcasting Tower by Kenzo Tange.

-It is said that the characteristic shape of the hotel building was inspired by shapes Japanese temples and pine trees.
-Despite some metabolist-like features the object itself cannot be seen as representative of metabolist movement - as designed long after the slow breakup of the metabolists group in late 70. of XXc.
-The object referenced traditional Japanese architecture, which is characteristic of mature and late works of K.Kikutake (Edo-Tokyo Museum, Izumo Grand Shrine Administration Building, Toukouen Hotel).
+It is said that the characteristic shape of the hotel building was inspired by the shapes of Japanese temples and pine trees.
+Despite some metabolist-like features the building itself cannot be seen as representative of the metabolist movement as it was designed long after the slow breakup of the metabolist groups in the late 1970s.
+The object referenced traditional Japanese architecture, which is characteristic of Kikutake's mature and late works (such as the Edo-Tokyo Museum, Izumo Grand Shrine Administration Building and the Toukouen Hotel).